jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-conversion.md

 # analyze/invalid-cpp-conversion
-Invalid C++ type returned.

-## Additional explanation
 This happens when analyzed code returns a native C++ value that jank cannot convert into a jank object.

 ## Mitigations
-In short, return a jank object.
-You can get there via opaque boxes, trait conversions, or manually creating a jank object from the members of your native value.
+Return a jank object instead.
+You can use an opaque box.
+You can define a trait conversion.
+You can also build a jank object from the native value's members.